aiforged/docs/docs/services/utilities/index.md

 ### Typical Use Cases

-* Pre-process documents before extraction/classification (cleaning, splitting, digitizing).
+* Pre-process documents before extraction/classification (cleaning and digitizing).
 * Normalize and route documents between services with Copy/Move utilities.
 * Enrich, validate, or transform data using Custom Code or external APIs (Webhooks).
 * Automate complex HITL assignments and escalation with Workflow Code utilities.